lolobilibili/Calculator/README.md

  4. Simple Notepad

 Check Release to download and unzip the file and find the Calcuwork.exe to run the software.
-Notice that the Gantt graph is based on the Releaseanalyze.txt file in your user file.
+Notice that the Gantt graph is based on the Releaseanalyze.txt file in your user folder.